The Complete Guide to Optimizing Your Content For AI Search (Getting Recommended by GenAI & Making Your Way Into Coveted AI Overviews)

 Why should you use this approach?

 AI tools prioritize user intent.
-And the better your content aligns with that intent, the more likely it appears in results.
+And the better your content aligns with that intent, the more likely it is to appear in results.

 • Make sure your titles, headers, and intros match real search phrasing